Accessibility Skip to main content

 Find out more about the social care provider workforce in Torbay.

-If the workforce grew proportionally to the projected number of people over 65, then the number of adult social care jobs in the South West region would need to increase by 35% (from 193,000 to 260,000 jobs) between 2025 and 2040.
-Torbay reports can be downloaded by anyone at any time here My local area
+If the workforce grows proportionally to the projected number of people aged 65 and over then the total number of adult social care posts in the South West region will increase by 32% (from 182,000 to 240,000 posts) between 2024/25 and 2040.
+Torbay reports can be downloaded from the My local area website.

 • In Torbay and the South West 45% of the workforce hold a relevant social care qualification, and England 46%.